 Merino Wool could be one of the most misunderstood yarns on the planet.
 The yarn we use is nothing like ball of yarn in the knitting basket.
 You would most likely call what we use a thread if you were looking at a single strand off the cone.

-Merino is fine, and when knitted vs woven, is super soft.
-Kind of a big step to compare it to the first time you felt cashmere, but we have seen eyes light up (re: enlightenment) when someone pulls on one of our socks for the first time, especially if they were expecting a wool itch.
+Coming from the Merino sheep breed, Merino wool fibers are fine, and when knitted vs woven, are also super soft.
+Kind of a big step to compare it to the first time you felt cashmere, but we have seen eyes light up (re: enlightenment) when someone pulls on one of our socks for the first time, especially if they were expecting an itch when wearing wool.
 We know that kind of wool.
-We own big sweaters, too and once owned turtlenecks.
+We own big sweaters, too, and once owned turtlenecks.

 What we use is not itchy and feels silky smooth.
 If it’s a cushion sock – terry loops create cushion - it feels even softer.
 When it’s one of our twisted yarn socks, which creates an even loftier knit, it’s pillow soft.

 Bottom line, Merino Wool socks feel great wash after wash after wash.

 It would be easy to assume, since Merino grows on sheep, that it’s not only sustainable from a renewable resource perspective, but as a natural growing occurrence that it returns to the earth much the same.
 Not wildly incorrect, but to be real the steps it takes to get from the mountainside herd to your sock is not a celebrated environmental process.
 It would feel cliché to say we are doing our best, rather, we hold ourselves accountable to be better.